 - Buffalo Wild Wings – For a lively sports bar style atmosphere, check out Buffalo Wild Wings right in front of ICON Orlando.
 American food, beer, hot wings and plenty of wide-screen TVs.

 - Carrabba’s – Budget-friendly prices and daily specials make Carrabba’s a good choice for the entire family.
 Mom and dad can grab a glass of wine too!
 This Italian Grill has everything from pasta to pizza.

 - I-Drive 360 Food Court – There are several quick dining options in the food court inside the I-Drive 360 complex.

 Save on Tickets with an Go Orlando Card

-Remember, the Go Orlando Card is the best choice for maximum savings and flexibility, which includes Coca-Cola Orlando Eye tickets (think of it like a built in Orlando Eye coupon), plus admission to your choice of other top attractions.
+Remember, the Go Orlando Card is the best choice for maximum savings and flexibility, which includes ICON Orlando tickets, plus admission to your choice of other top attractions.

 Save up to 50% on top museums, tours, and activities vs. paying at the gate.
 Visit multiple Orlando area attractions for one low price.